paskal/bitrix.infra/Readme.md

 ## How to make use of it

 You couldn't use it as-is without alterations.
 However, I tried to make everything as generic as possible to make adoption for another project easy.
-To use it, read trough [docker-compose.yml](docker-compose.yml) and then read the rest of this Readme.
+To use it, read through [docker-compose.yml](docker-compose.yml) and then read the rest of this Readme.

 After you make adjustments to configuration and docker-compose.yml, run it as follows: